henrysky/MyGaiaDB/README.rst

 You are welcome to modify the code, make pull request to make this code to suit your and others need.

+..

-**Part of this code will never be continuously tested properly since no way I can run this code with a few TBs of gaia data on Github Actions**
+    Part of this code will never be continuously tested properly since no way I can run this code with a few TBs of gaia data on Github Actions

 .. contents:: **Table of Contents**
     :depth: 3